willrockoliv/willrockoliv/README.md

 # 👋 Hi there

-# 👨‍💻 About me
+# 👨‍💻 About me:

-My name is William, I'm a technology and data enthusiast, graduated in Computer Engineering from [Salvador Arena Engineer College](https://www.linkedin.com/school/faculdade-engenheiro-salvador-arena/) and with a career as a Data Engineer for +5 years.
+I'm a technology and data enthusiast, graduated in Computer Engineering from [Salvador Arena Engineer College](https://www.linkedin.com/school/faculdade-engenheiro-salvador-arena/) and with a career as a Data Engineer for +5 years.

 I currently work as a Data Engineer at [Serasa Experian](https://www.linkedin.com/company/serasaexperian/).